martinezcoder/microservice_poro_activerecord/README.md

-## Use ActiveRecord in plain ruby code
+## Plain ruby code application

-We usually have to create plain ruby code needing a database dependency.
+We usually have to create plain ruby code or microservices using a database dependency.
 This code is an starting point for this.
+The magic in this repo consists in including the power of Rake tasks and ActiveRecord library.

-It uses the power of Rails tasks and ActiveRecord library, using just what it is really needed.
+E.g., whether you need to create an API, you can start with the code in `bin/serve` where you will find a sinatra web endpoint responding the content of a database table.

 ### Instalation